Zandirin/Aurora/README.md

 - A short section containing information about what the company offers
 - 4 dropdown "accordions" that contain information on different ailments the company has dealt with
 - Large call to action button leading to contact form
+- This section helps the user to learn more about what the company has to offer
 ![How We Can Help Section Desktop](assets/images/README-images/howwecanhelp-desktop.png)
 ![How We Can Help Section Tablet](assets/images/README-images/howwecanhelp-tablet.png)
 ![How We Can Help Section Mobile](assets/images/README-images/howwecanhelp-mobile.png)